UTXOnly/nostpy-relay/ReadME.md

 ### Contributing

 If you would like to contribute feel free to fork and put in a PR!
-Also please report any bugs int he issues section of this repo.
+Also please report any bugs in the issues section of this repo.